 Make sure any music or other noise is happening inside the house and not in your yard where it may disturb your neighbors.
 This includes speakers in your window.
 If you have speakers in your windows, they must face inside.
 You can also download a decibel measuring app (check out Decibel X) to see how loud your gathering is.
 Noise should not exceed 50 decibels from 11 p.m.-7 a.m. and 55 decibels from 7 a.m.-11 p.m.

 Boulder code enforcement starts early in the morning.
 Make sure you clean up trash around your residence immediately after any gathering to prevent getting a ticket.
 Be sure to secure your trash on your property either in bear-proof containers or inside—even leaving a trash bag next to the trash can or dumpster could get you a ticket.
 Make sure to properly dispose of trash in trash or recycling bins even when not on your property.
 You can get free trash bags from OCHNR by stopping by their office in UMC 313.

 Picking up your trash is even more important now that the Boulder City Council recently passed an ordinance that adds a civil violation to the city’s trash violation process.
-Starting March 18, the ordinance will make it easier for police officers to issue you a trash citation.
+The ordinance makes it easier for police officers to issue you a trash citation.
 Under the previous process, residents would receive a warning to clean up their trash by a certain deadline.
 If the violation was not fixed in time, an officer would have served the resident a criminal summons, which needs to be received in person and signed by the resident.

 The new civil process still includes a warning to clean up by a certain deadline.
 However, instead of an officer needing to serve you a criminal summons in person, they can post the civil citation on your door or email it to your landlord.
 This change saves time for officers and makes it easier to deliver a citation.
 The new process also established new fines: